DV

 Strategy & risk

-VOO tracks S&P 500 Index with a large cap approach, while VTI tracks CRSP US Total Market Index using a basket strategy.
-Beta is 1.0 for VOO and 1.03 for VTI, indicating VOO is less volatile relative to the market.
+VOO tracks S&P 500 Index with a large cap approach, while VTI tracks CRSP US Total Market Index with a basket approach.
+Beta is 1.0 for VOO and 1.0379 for VTI, indicating VOO is less volatile relative to the market.

 VOO beta1.0